ofimbres/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-event.md

 ## Select Workshop Programming Language

 The workshop is available in both Python and C#.
 Please make sure to select the language that fits the lab room you are in, by using the language selector tabs.
-Note, don't switch languages mid-lab.
+Note, don't switch languages mid-workshop.

 **Select the language tab that matches your lab room:**